 Cut corners.
-If you save $20 per week by bringing your lunch to school or work, put that $20 into savings; the same goes for clipping grocery coupons.
+If you save $30 per week by bringing your lunch to school or work, put that $30 into savings; the same goes for making your own coffee and smoothies or using groupons.
 Like movies?
-Catch the matinee at discounted prices or rent DVDs and deposit the difference in your savings account.
+Catch the matinee at discounted prices or subscribe to streaming services and deposit the difference in your savings account.

 Reduce monthly fees.
 Monthly fees can add up to hundreds of dollars per year.
-Eliminate services that you pay for but don’t use, like call-waiting, premium cable channels, gym memberships or magazine subscriptions.
+Eliminate services that you pay for but don’t use, like premium cable channels, gym fees or warehouse market memberships.